What Jobs Can You Get With an Art Major?

 Jobs for art majors include opportunities as art directors, graphic artists, photographers, commercial artists, teachers, illustrators, cartoonists and sign painters.
 Work settings include advertising agencies, marketing and design firms, art galleries, schools, newspapers, greeting card companies and museums.

-Employment opportunities for art directors craft and fine artists were predicted to grow by 3% from 2012 to 2022, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-Those working in multimedia art could experience a 6% growth in employment, while graphic designers were predicted to see a 7% rise for the same decade.
+Employment opportunities for art directors and craft and fine artists were predicted to grow by three percent from 2012 to 2022, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+Those working in multimedia art could experience a six percent growth in employment, while graphic designers were predicted to see a seven percent rise for the same decade.

 The salary for a career in art depends on a number of factors, including job title and duties.
-According to the bureau, as of 2012, the average salary for art directors was $94,260 per year; graphic designers earned $48,730 per year on average; fine artists (including illustrators) made an average salary of $54,000 in 2012.
+According to the BLS, as of 2013, the average salary for art directors was $96,650 per year; graphic designers earned $49,610 per year on average.
+Fine artists (including illustrators) made an average salary of $50,900 in 2013.

 Jobs available for art majors depend on the type and level of training received.
 While some workers may only need a certificate, others may need an associate, bachelor's or graduate degree.
 For example, art majors looking to teach at the postsecondary level need an advanced degree.
 Students graduating from independent art schools often earn certificates, associate's degrees and bachelor's degrees in multimedia and fine arts.

 Students generally take courses in studio art, art history, drawing, illustration and color theory.
 Coursework varies depending upon the type of training received.
 Students interested in computer graphics receive training in computer applications and techniques.
+A portfolio creation course is also included in several art majors.
 In addition to taking art classes, those interested in teaching elementary, middle and high school students must earn a teaching certificate.

 Related to What Jobs Can You Get With an Art Major?